naja-js/naja/docs/snippets.md

 sometimes a more granular approach is handy.
 You can therefore attach event listeners to two SnippetHandler's events:
 `beforeUpdate` and `afterUpdate`.
 Both are dispatched for each updated snippet: the former is dispatched right before the snippet's content is updated, the latter after that.
-Both give you access to the HTML element in `event.snippet` and the content from payload in `event.content`.
+Both give you access to the HTML element in `event.snippet` and the content from payload in `event.content`, and both can tell you whether the snippet has been updated from cache after user navigation (e.g. going back in history), or as a result of an AJAX request to the server (`event.fromCache`).

 You can use them like this: